 Once you receive your account details from your bank, you can start using it to receive funds from your customers abroad or make legitimate transactions.

 For instance, to receive your monthly payment from Google Adsense, you will have to fill in space for an account within your dashboard.
-Google uses wire transfer, this is popular among bloggers.
+Google uses wire transfer, which is popular among bloggers.

-You can locate a reliable Bureau De Change operators around and exchange your dollars for Naira.
+You can locate a reliable Bureau De Change operator around and exchange your dollars for Naira.

 In some Nigerian banks, your foreign currency is automatically credited into your Naira account, meaning you can only receive the Naira equivalent of the foreign

 Ordinarily, you should be able to make a transfer from one dom account to another, but this is subject to the regulations of the CBN.

 Before now, you could easily wire USD to another account to receive payment in Naira, but that seems to have changed.

 For instance, GTB dom account holders can only make transfers to another account domiciled with GTB.